AlejandroC92/AzureFunctionWithDocker/README.md

 ```
 <img src="/img/CmdFuncName.png" alt="drawing" width="520"/>

-And the 2 last steps that we need to have our function up and running into a Docker Container is to build the container and run it.
+And the last two steps we need to have our function up and running into a Docker Container is to build the container and run it.
 ```
 docker build -t helloworldimage .
 ```